Kaitlyn A. Hansen

 Katie also regularly counsels clients with regard to all aspects of the employee lifecycle, including hiring, performance management, improving employee experience, and ending employment relationships.

-Katie is a member of Littler’s Staffing, Independent Contractors and Contingent Workers Practice Group.
-She advises clients on leveraging their contingent workforce solutions and also conducts audits to assess and mitigate contingent workforce risks.
-Katie has also litigated misclassification cases.
+Katie is a member of Littler’s Wage and Hour Practice Group, as well as its Staffing, Independent Contractors and Contingent Workers Practice Group.
+She advises clients on employee classification issues, as well as on leveraging contingent workforce solutions.
+Katie conducts audits to assess and mitigate contingent workforce and employee classification risks, and she also regularly litigates misclassification cases.

 Before joining Littler, Katie clerked for former Chief United States Magistrate Judge Diane K. Vescovo and United States District Judge Thomas L. Parker in the Western District of Tennessee.
 During law school, Katie was senior notes editor for The University of Memphis Law Review.